AlexTi/angular-seed/README.md

 Codeship Test Commands

-karma start & # start server in background karma run
+nohup bash -c "karma start &" # start server in background sleep 5 # rest a bit to make it more robust karma run